 - Kryštof Zeman, Research scientist

 Joshua R. Goldstein (the former Director of the MPIDR), Vladimir M. Shkolnikov (the former director of the HFD), Tomáš Sobotka, and Dmitri Jdanov designed the database.
 Read more...

 Olga Grigoriev, who was a member of the HFC team during 2012-2019, coordinated the implementation of the set objectives and managed data collection and processing activities.
 Aiva Jasilioniene, Olga Grigoriev, and Dmitri Jdanov wrote the core part of the Methods Protocol.
 Pavel Grigoriev (member of the HFC team until December 2019) wrote the computer programs implementing various data adjustments, calculating fertility indicators, and generating HFC output data files.
 Rainer Walke (IT Assistant at the MPIDR) assisted by writing initial scripts for dealing with the organization of original data into a standardized format.

 Alexey Razzhivaykin with assistance of Dmitri Jdanov created the official HFC web application.
 The website design materializes ideas and suggestions of Dmitri Jdanov and Olga Grigoriev.

-Karolin Kubisch is responsible within the MPIDR team for data collection and processing as well as for the overall formatting and preparation of various pieces of data and documents.
-Olga Grigoriev supervises the entry of data as well as related documents and information to the HFC.
+Karolin Kubisch is responsible within the MPIDR team for data collection and processing as well as for the overall formatting and preparation of data files to be included in the HFC.
 Within the VID team, Kryštof Zeman is in charge of data collection and preparation of data files.

 The HFC team at the MPIDR also received assistance from Jude Mikal, who was working with the Laboratory of Demographic Data during 2008-2009, Dorothea Rieck, who was part of the Lab in 2009, Elena Muth, who contributed to the project in 2011, Dora Kostova, who participated in the project during 2013-2015, and Sigrid Gellers-Barkmann, who was part of the Lab until September 2017.
 In spring 2015 Anne Plaignaud worked in the library of INED on assembling various fertility data for the HFC.
 Hide this content

 |Joint project of the MPIDR